Could You Be Owed Equal Pay from a UK Supermarket?

 When you Join the Claim, we connect you with experienced legal experts who will build a strong case on your behalf.

-How to Join Supermarket Equal Pay Claim
+Find a Supermarket Equal Pay Claim

-Get Your Supermarket Equal Pay Compensation
+Find a Supermarket Equal Pay Claim

 Supermarket Equal Pay FAQs

 Supermarkets are paying their distribution centre staff more than their store staff.
 Legal experts believe these jobs are of equal value, so the supermarkets should pay these workers equally.
-Lawyers are helping current and former store workers to claim compensation for the money they have not received.

 Latest updates on the supermarket equal pay scandal